xemonix0/Cherry-Doom/docs/nughud.md

 In practice, **there are three types of elements in the Nugget HUD**.
 The following variables are shared across all types:

-- `_x`: **An integer for X position**.
-Can be any number between 0 and 320 (inclusive), and also -1 in some cases.
+- `_x`: **An integer for X position**, which can be any number between 0 and 320 (inclusive), and also -1 in some cases.
-- `_y`: **An integer for Y position**.
-Can be any number between 0 and 200 (inclusive).
+- `_y`: **An integer for Y position**, which can be any number between 0 and 200 (inclusive).
-- `_wide`: **An integer to shift the element's X position when using the widescreen Nugget HUD**.
-Can be any number between -1 and 1, where a value of -1 will shift the element left, a value of 1 will shift it right, and a value of 0 won't shift it at all.
+- `_wide`: **An integer to shift the element's X position based on widescreen**, with the following possible values:
+  - A value of -2 will shift the element left forcefully;
+  - A value of -1 will shift the element left only when using the widescreen Nugget HUD;
+  - A value of 0 will keep the element in place regardless of widescreen;
+  - A value of 1 will shift the element right only when using the widescreen Nugget HUD;
+  - A value of 2 will shift the element right forcefully.

 ### Widgets